leonidaspir/uranus-editor-scripting/README.md

 ## API

-There is a number of methods available, both to be added to your script type and that can be called directly.
+There is a number of methods available, both to be added to your script type and to be called directly.

 ```
 MyScript.prototype.editorInitialize = function () {